Internships

 Students smile in NBCUniversal talent office

-Some employers offer internships for students in their first or second years of study.
-These opportunities allow you to learn how to complete general tasks and projects in a professional setting.
+Some employers offer internships for students in their early years of study (30 to 60 units completed).
+They allow you to learn how to complete general tasks and projects in a professional setting.
 They do not require the advanced knowledge or skills developed in the later years of your degree program.

-Employers typically provide internships to students in their advanced years of study.
-These opportunities allow you to learn complex duties on the job or specialize in the field.
+Employers typically provide internships to students in their later and advanced years of study (90 units of undergraduate; 20-30 units of graduate school).
+They allow you to learn complex duties on the job or specialize in the field.
 They require the advanced knowledge and skills developed in your academic subject.

 Types of Internships

-Internships are available across different industry groups in business, non-profit or governmental settings.
-They typically vary depending upon the duration and expectations.
+Internships are available across different industry groups within business, non-profit, or governmental settings.
+They vary depending upon the duration and expectations.
 Here are a few common internship types.

-Internships at businesses often pay an hourly wage.
-Interns are typically considered employees whose work benefits the company.
-Interns work an average of 20 to 35 hours per week over a 10 to 12-week period.
-Paid internship opportunities are usually offered in the summer and can also be offered during the fall and spring semesters.
+An internship is an average of 20 to 35 hours per week over a 10 to 12-week period.
+They are usually offered in the summer and can also be offered during the fall and spring semesters.

 If you have found an internship and would like to enroll in an academic internship course, view this road map on how to request an academic internship.